 <<Table 7 here>>

 How widespread are gendered spaces among mobile hunter-gatherers and pastoralists outside Africa?
 Table 7 shows how common they are within small, circular dwellings.
 A striking similarity exists in the spatial organisation of round tents and huts across Eurasia (Dukha, Mongolia; Evenki and Nenets, Siberia; Sámi, Arctic Scandinavia; see Table 7 for references) and North America (Blackfoot, Ojibway, Nunamiut, Iinnu).
-They all have a central hearth and the two sides of the dwelling are segregated by gender (Figure 10).
+All have a central hearth and the interiors are segregated by gender (Figure 10).
 A place of honour for guests is often found behind the hearth, as with Dukha, Evenki, and Blackfoot.
 This model of gendered arrangements in circular dwellings also extends to African pastoralists and farmers (Table 7), suggesting it has a wider applicability to archaeological spatial studies.

-The temporary dwellings in Table 7 are moved either to new hunting grounds or to follow domestic herds of reindeer between pastures.
 Food storage takes two forms; herds of domestic animals, Evenki and Dukha, and meat stores kept within or near the tipi, Blackfoot and Iinnu.

 <<Figure 10 here>>

 There is also the storage of paraphernalia, socially valued objects.
 This occurs in areas with minimal architecture.
 In the Kalahari, ostrich eggshell beads and bracelets are exchanged through regional hxaro networks that both men and women participate in.
-These networks cross-cut social groups and act, according to Wiessner (1982), as a way to reduce risk in an uncertain environment (Wiessner 1982).
-They are in Barnard’s (2011, 81) analysis an example of establishing kinship by choice rather than through the rules of descent and marriage.
-In Australia, these negotiated relationships allow access to other people’s ‘stores’, their land, and its resources of food and water should these fail locally, as well as a pool of marriage partners (Mulvaney 1976; McBryde 1987).
+These networks cross-cut social groups and act as a way to reduce risk in an uncertain environment (Wiessner 1982).
+They are in Barnard’s (2011, 81) analysis an example of establishing kinship by choice rather than through descent and marriage.
+In Australia, these negotiated relationships allow access to other people’s ‘stores’, their land, and its resources should these fail locally, as well as a pool of marriage partners (Mulvaney 1976; McBryde 1987).

 Paraphernalia are stored as well as exchanged within small circular dwellings.
 In the Blackfoot tipi, sacred spirit bundles are kept in the place of honour behind the hearth and smudge altar (Wissler 1912; Zedeño 2008).
 The same position in an Evenki duytchar is where carved spoons and wooden spirit dolls (barrilak), each in its own skin bag, are kept in a box (Kuznetsov 2007, 122), while in the permanent Navajo hogan ceremonial masks are kept in a recess behind the place of honour (Jett & Spencer 1981, fig. 2.6; Kent 1984, 199–201).
 These circular dwellings are both domestic and ceremonial spaces, a dual function that also characterises African rondavels (Figure 3).